-Healthcare Providers: Responding to Victims
+Healthcare Providers: Responses to Trafficking Victims

-- Assess victims' emotional and physical health status - Consistently repeat/mirror same trafficking language (see slide 33) victims use in conveying their medical and/or social issues - If victims are under 18, Florida providers are mandated to report a suspected child abuse case (i.e. human trafficking) to child protective services - Some states require providers to report human trafficking situations.
+- Assess victims' emotional and physical health status - Consistently repeat/mirror same trafficking language victims use in conveying their medical and/or social issues - If victims are under 18, Florida providers are mandated to report a suspected child abuse case (like human trafficking) to child protective services - Some states require providers to report human trafficking situations.
 Currently, Florida does not require providers to report human trafficking cases.
 However, for victims over 18, Florida requires providers to report crimes perpetrated on victims according to state law, i.e. gun shot.

-- Avoid providing victims with personal contact information and taking victims home - Do not discuss victims' health conditions or provide statements to third parties or news media regarding victims - Health providers should always work in teams of two or more in a community clinical outreach situation - Incorporate a security alert system in office settings to trigger immediate emergency response - Observe and maintain HIPAA compliance and other patients' rights
+- Avoid providing victims with personal contact information and taking victims home - Observe and maintain HIPAA compliance and other patients' rights and avoid discussing victims' health conditions or providing statements to third parties or news media regarding victims - Always work in healthcare teams of two or more in a community clinical outreach situation - Incorporate a security alert system in healthcare office settings to trigger immediate emergency response